How to Deploy an MCP App to Production (May 2026)

 The MCP server starts on port 8000 by default.
 Set PORT to change it:

 Your MCP endpoint is at http://your-server:PORT/mcp.
-This is the URL you’ll give to ChatGPT and Claude.
+This is the URL you’ll give to ChatGPT, Claude, and any other MCP-compatible host.

-The server handles the full MCP protocol from this endpoint:
+The server handles the full MCP protocol over Streamable HTTP from this single endpoint:

-- Tool and resource manifests — the list of tools and resources your app exposes, read by the host on connection
+- Tool and resource manifests, read by the host on connection

-dist/, served to host iframes when a tool returns structured content, or pre-fetched prior to tool calls
+dist/, served to host iframes when a tool returns structured content

 curl http://localhost:8000/health